cerner/fhir.cerner.com/content/millennium/r4/individuals/practitioner.md

  Notes:

 * When provided, the `identifier` query parameter must include both a system and a code.
-Example: `identifier=http://hl7.org/fhir/sid/us-npi|4326587548`

 ### Headers